(7 minute read)

 Two more resources that have propelled my personal growth and success in business are . . .

-This person is one more muse who’s been invaluable on my journey and her name is Jenny Sansouci of Healthy Crush (pretty much the only blog I’ve ever read aside from this one).
-I know you’ll enjoy both and get a mass amount of information out of each on health, personal development, travel, business and just life.
+This person is one more muse who’s been invaluable on my journey and her name is Jenny Sansouci of Healthy Crush (pretty much the only blog I’ve ever read).
+I know you’ll what she’s about and receive a mass amount of information on health, personal development, travel, business and just life.

 Enjoy and let me know what you found most enjoyable or useful.